okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-in-to-spa-embedded-widget/main/angular/nutrition.md

-This guide explains how to sign in to an Angular framework single page application (SPA) with the embedded Okta Sign-In Widget.
+This guide explains how to sign in to an Angular framework single-page application (SPA) with the embedded Okta Sign-In Widget.

 ---